WwZzz/EmbodiedFL/README.md

 ```

 # Acknowledgement
-This repo is based on the open-source repos below
+This repo is based on the open-source repos below.
+We are grateful to the contributions of these authors
 - [Robosuite](https://robosuite.ai/)
 - [Robomimic](https://robomimic.github.io/)
 - [MimicGen](https://github.com/NVlabs/mimicgen)